rjgleave/aws-batch-api-submitter/README.md

 1. Create the state machine.
 The easiest way to do this is to use the online jumpstart which will build it for you.
 See instructions here:
 ![Reference Architecture](https://github.com/rjgleave/aws-batch-api-submitter/blob/master/assets/step-function-sample-projects.png)

-Use the schema to build DynamoDB table.
+2. Use the schema to build DynamoDB table.
 Make sure you turn on streaming.
-2. Install the lambda to read the dynamodb stream.
-It will
+3. Install the lambda to read the dynamodb stream.
+You will need to modify it to pass in the input document and ARN of the state machine.
+You can test it using the test_streams.json document.
+4. Create the API.
+Use the provided mapping document.